 If you think you have a reaction to a DEET product, wash the treated skin and contact a Poison Control Center near you: 1-800-222-1222.

 Most plant-based insect repellents use essential oils from one or more of these plants: citronella, cedar, eucalyptus, peppermint, lemongrass, geranium, and soybean.
 Of the products tested in a study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
-This is similar to a product with a low concentration of DEET (4.75%).
+This is similar to a product with 10% DEET.

 Use a soybean oil-based product instead of DEET if you:

-Picaridin is a product developed by Bayer.
-It has been widely used in Europe and Australia.
-Its effectiveness is comparable to DEET, but it is odorless and does not irritate skin.
+Picaridin is a product widely used in Europe and Australia.
+Its effectiveness is comparable to DEET.
+It is odorless and does not irritate skin.
 It is also effective against other insects like fleas or ticks.

 What about products that aren’t applied to the skin?
 Research says that garlic and thiamine (vitamin B1) are not effective.